Skip to main content

 Beat Carvana's Offer by Connecting with "Retail" Consignment Dealers Near You

-Use Retail My Ride to find a Consignment Pro (dealership) near you specializing in selling your type of vehicle at or near its true retail value, then contact the Consignment Pro to discuss their specific program details and requirements.
-Again, the average difference between a vehicle's true wholesale and retail value is approximately $3,500 - $4,500.
-You can search Retail My Ride's national network of automotive retail consignment dealers by Zip code, City, County, State, and filter your search by vehicle type, including Autos (late-model), Classics, Exotics, Antiques, Vintage, Custom, RVs, Motorcycles, Wheelchair accessible, Commerical, or Trailers.
+Use Retail My Ride to Find & Connect with one of our trusted network dealerships specializing in selling your type of vehicle on consignment.
+Then, take your vehicle to the dealership to discuss their specific program requirements, and obtain a free, no-obligation appraisal.
+You can search our national network by Zip code, City, County, State, and filter your search by vehicle type, including Cars, Trucks, SUVs, Vans, Classics, Exotics, Antiques, Custom/Mods, Wheelchair accessible, Commerical.

 Get a Free Quote: